 Have a carefree summer by keeping your coolant system topped off when it’s hot.
 Pull off the road if the vehicle’s temperature gauge gives you a warning.
-And follow these eight tips for keeping your vehicle running cool:
+And pay attention to these eight things:

 The point of a radiator is to keep your engine running cool, so make sure it’s functioning at its best.
 Check the coolant level at least every oil change, and have the system flushed every 24,000 miles or two years.
 Radiator fluid can come in several colors — most commonly orange or green — but it should not look milky or rusty.
-If it does, have the system flushed and inspected by a mechanic.
+If it does, have a mechanic flush and inspect the system.

 Never remove the radiator cap when the engine is hot — the coolant could be boiling under pressure and gush out, burning your face or arms.

-Your coolant’s not doing much good if it’s not properly circulating through the hoses, and extreme heat can damage a worn hose.
+Your coolant isn’t doing much good if it’s not properly circulating through the hoses, and extreme heat can damage a worn hose.
 Hoses are usually good for at least four years, but not always.
 Check them visually for leaks, cracks and peeling.
 While the engine’s still warm, squeeze along the hose’s length — it should feel firm, but not hard.
 If the hose is spongy or soft in even one section, replace it before it fails and causes bigger problems.